bernardosequeir/bernardo-website/src/pages/portfolio/portfolioExplanation/quoteGenerator.md

 ---
 projectTitle : "Random Quote Generator"
-projectIntro: "Simple quote display, in this instance using Audre Lorde quotes."
+projectIntro: "Simple and elegant quote display, in this instance using Audre Lorde quotes."
 projectLink: "/portfolio/quoteGenerator"
 ---